“Do you hope you can expiate the crimes of the past by suffering in the present?”

 ― J.M.
 Coetzee, Disgrace

 The opening film in the Berlinale Panorama, Flatland from Jenna Bass, exudes suffering with a Western flavour set inside the fragile democratic ‘shell’ of the Post-Mandela South African landscape.
 We open on the surreal Badlands of the Great Karoo, wide open skies and vast plains, the land so flat, “you can see your future rolling in.”
 It’s a land that has been fought over, vilified and torched for centuries.
-The forgotten Khoisan tribes of these regions remain ominously forgotten to this day.
+The sacred Khoisan tribes of these regions remain ominously forgotten to this day.

 Bass opens with a wedding ceremony in a church between skittish, virginal bride Natalie Jonkers (Nicole Fortuin) and her policeman groom, Bakkies Bezuindenhout (De Klerk Oelofse) in the boondocks of Beaufort West, a town in the Western Cape province in South Africa.
 To fully appreciate the nuances of this story, one needs to reflect on the context of its politics.
 South Africa’s economic history goes back to the discovery of minerals in the nineteenth century, initially diamonds and thereafter gold.
 Legalised race discrimination, white supremacist ideologies, coupled with the cruelty and repression of the National Party Rule in ‘Apartheid’ South Africa made the ground ripe for revolution inside the country.
 By the time the peoples war was over, and the ANC, led by Nelson Mandela had taken power back in May 1994, the democracy inherited was a shell without any substance.